All projects

 Danube, Prague

-Gillespies is reimagining Danube House into a nature-rich, human-centred workplace, enhancing well-being, connectivity, and sustainability within one of Prague’s most iconic riverside buildings.
+Gillespies is reimagining Danube House as a nature-rich, human-centred workplace, using biophilic design principals to enhance wellbeing, connectivity and long-term sustainability within one of Prague’s most recognisable riverside buildings.

 On the ground floor, a lush parterre garden creates a vibrant arrival experience.
 Featuring tropical planting, a reception and café, this space is anchored by a sculpted island formed from recycled cladding material, offering flexible zones for work, gathering and relaxation.